← Back to ArticlesTraining Tips

 Learning how to wrap your hands for boxing is one of those things that seems complicated until it clicks.
-Then you'll do it without thinking, like tying shoelaces.
+Then you will do it without thinking, like tying shoelaces.

 Proper hand wrapping protects the small bones in your hands and stabilises your wrists.
-Skip it or do it badly, and you're asking for injuries that could sideline you for weeks.
+Skip it or do it badly, and you are asking for injuries that could sideline you for weeks.

 Let me walk you through the method we teach at the gym.
-It's not the only way, but it works.
+It is not the only way, but it works.

 Your hands contain 27 small bones each.
 When you punch something hard, like a heavy bag or pads, those bones absorb significant impact.
 Without proper support, they shift around and can fracture or develop stress injuries.